KN13KOMETA/ktrpg/README.md

 So in the end you have `tool/zig-dir`

-Then you can simply run `./script/build.sh`, which will build executable for both linux and windows.
+Then you can simply run `make`, to see build options.

 # DEVELOPING

 Install zig (if you doesn't have it) how described in BUILDING instruction. <br>

-Run `source ./script/env.sh` which will do some work for you.
-Like setup zig and commands in current terminal $PATH. <br>

 ## Commands

-- build - will build windows and linux binaries.
-- buildtest - will build linux bin and run it.
-- todolist - will print every TODO.
+Run `make help` or `make` to see all commands.